 Beginning in 2015, Fairchild, in partnership with Miami-Dade County Public Schools and The University of Miami School of Architecture, Design Build Program, worked to transform an ADA-accessible, decommissioned yellow school bus into STEMLab – a state-of-the-art mobile botanical micropropgration laboratory.
-The lab was designed to provide the opportunity for middle schools students to actively contribute to Fairchild’s The Million Orchid Project by doing similar lab based techniques that our scientists do here at the Garden.
+The lab was designed to provide the opportunity for middle school students to actively contribute to Fairchild’s The Million Orchid Project by doing similar lab-based techniques that our scientists do here at the Garden.
 Since schools don’t typically have the specialized equipment to conduct this research, we decided to bring it to them.

-Outfitted with specialized laboratory equipment (including two laminar flow hoods, an autoclave, reverse osmosis water, photo-voltaic power, a generator, air conditioning, refrigeration, laboratory plumbing, electricity and safety equipment), this lab has already visited more than 60 schools.
+Outfitted with specialized laboratory equipment (including two laminar flow hoods, an autoclave, reverse osmosis water, photo-voltaic power, a generator, air conditioning, refrigeration, laboratory plumbing, electricity, and safety equipment), this lab has already visited more than 60 schools.
 Making its debut at Fairchild 14th Annual Orchid Festival in March 2015, visitors had an opportunity to tour the facility and hear about the future of plant science and conservation as explained by Fairchild’s future botanists, the students from our BioTech High School.

 This fully functioning botany lab travels to South Florida middle schools, providing students with an opportunity to actively participate in meaningful STEM research with local conservation implications.
 By pairing with the award-winning The Fairchild Challenge and The Million Orchid Project, we are making this specialized lab equipment available to middle schools in the school district, teaching and reinforcing concepts in biology, chemistry, and environmental science.
 At the same time, the STEMLab will support the reintroduction of endangered orchid species throughout our region.